iriusrisk/startleft/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!!

 StartLeft is an Open Source project that welcomes collaborators to extend or improve its functionality.
-Despite the fact that it was born as an internal [IriusRisk](https://iriusrisk.com) project, there are some characteristic that makes it especially suitable to grow through the contributions of the community:
+Despite the fact that it was born as an internal [IriusRisk](https://iriusrisk.com) project, there are some characteristics that make it especially suitable to grow through the contributions of the community:

 * The nature of the project, whose functional scaling is based on the **support of new, independent, source formats**.
 * The **conversion into the [Open Threat Model (OTM)](https://github.com/iriusrisk/OpenThreatModel) format is based on configuration files** that can also be created independently depending on the expected OTM use.
 * The **modularized architecture** enables collaborators to contribute to each format's processor without conflicts.